Rick Wakeman: 1971–1974: First Yes stint, Six Wives, and Journey to the Centre of the Earth

-Yes made Fragile in five weeks, partly to resume touring quickly so they could finance a new set of keyboards for Wakeman.
-The album features a solo track written by each member; Wakeman's track, "Cans and Brahms", is an adaptation of the third movement of Symphony No. 4 by Johannes Brahms played on electronic keyboards.
-He called it "dreadful" as contractual disputes between Atlantic Records, who had signed Yes, and A&M prevented him from writing his own composition.
-Wakeman claimed he was never credited for his contributions on Fragile, including piano sections on "Heart of the Sunrise" and "South Side of the Sky", despite being told that management would sort the issue.
-He enjoyed the music too much to cause further rifts.
-Fragile reached the top ten in the UK and the US, and the Fragile Tour marked Wakeman's first visit to North America.
-During the tour he signed a five album deal with A&M Records as a solo artist.
-The commercial success of Fragile allowed Wakeman to buy a new home in Gerrards Cross and start a car collection, which he rented out through his new business, the Fragile Carriage Company.
-In late 1971, Wakeman played two notable sessions, on "It Ain't Easy" on Bowie's album The Rise and Fall of Ziggy Stardust and the Spiders from Mars and on Orange by Al Stewart.
+Fragile was recorded in five weeks so the band could resume touring and help finance new equipment for Wakeman.
+It features a solo track by each member; Wakeman's track, "Cans and Brahms", is an adaptation of the third movement of Symphony No. 4 by Johannes Brahms played on electronic keyboards.
+He later called it "dreadful" as contractual disputes between Atlantic Records, who had signed Yes, and A&M Records, of which he had ties as a member of Strawbs, prevented him from recording an original composition.
+Wakeman said he was never credited for his contributions on Fragile, including piano sections on "Heart of the Sunrise" and "South Side of the Sky", despite being told that management would sort the issue, but he enjoyed the music too much to cause further rifts.
+Fragile was a top ten hit in the UK and the US, and the subsequent Fragile Tour marked Wakeman's first visit to North America.
+While there he secured a five-album deal with A&M.

+The commercial success of Fragile allowed Wakeman to move into a large home in Gerrards Cross and start a car collection which he rented out through his new business, the Fragile Carriage Company.
 In the 1972 Melody Maker readers' poll, Wakeman ranked second in the Top Keyboardist category behind Keith Emerson.
-That year, Yes followed Fragile with Close to the Edge which is considered a landmark progressive rock album and features Wakeman playing a church organ and harpsichord.
+Yes followed Fragile with Close to the Edge, now considered a landmark progressive rock album, and features Wakeman playing a wide range of keyboards, including a church organ and harpsichord.
 He is credited on the final track, "Siberian Khatru".
-Wakeman picked the album as "one of the finest moments of Yes's career."
-The Close to the Edge Tour marked the first time Wakeman wore a cape on stage after a fan offered his own for one of the band members to wear.
-He then had his own made; the first was made of sequins and cost US$300.
-Wakeman is featured on the concert film Yessongs, filmed in 1972 at the Rainbow Theatre which features his solo spot in the show.
-Also that month at the venue, Wakeman was a guest musician at The Who's orchestral performances of Tommy.
+While touring the album in the US in September 1972, a concert attendee offered his own cape for one of the band members to wear.
+Wakeman offered money but was given it for free, and he subsequently had his own made which coupled with his long blonde hair, created a distinct look.
+His first cape, made entirely of sequins by Denise Gandrup, cost US$300 to make.
+Wakeman is featured in the concert film Yessongs, filmed at the Rainbow Theatre in December 1972, and features his solo spot in the show.
+In the same month at the venue, Wakeman took part in the Who's orchestral performances of Tommy as a guest musician.
+He also developed music for the 1972 British drama film, Zee and Co.